The 1982 Sabra-Shatila Massacre: Depths of Depravity and Unfulfilled Justice

 Twenty minutes after hanging up with Reagan, the Israeli PM called back to assure the president that the ceasefire was implemented, underscoring the substantial influence the U.S. held over Israel.

-The elder Gemayel modeled his Phalangists after the Falanges, the fascist party in Spain, with whom Pierre was infatuated to the extent that his party even adopted the “Seig Heil” fascist salute.
+The elder Gemayel modeled his movement on the Falanges, the fascist party in Spain, and the Phalangists adopted the Sieg Heil salute.

 Victims of the Israeli-led massacre in Sabra